APIs and SDKs

 - Automate workflows and integrations

-If you don't have a Flywheel instance, you can still browse the Flywheel API documentation here.
+If you do not have a Flywheel instance, you can still browse the Flywheel API documentation.

 Python SDK

-The Python SDK provides a powerful, Pythonic interface to the Flywheel platform.
-It's ideal for data scientists, researchers, and developers who want to integrate Flywheel with Python-based workflows and applications.
+The Python SDK provides a powerful interface to the Flywheel platform.
+It is ideal for data scientists, researchers, and developers who want to integrate Flywheel with Python-based workflows and applications.

 Key features: